peterberkenbosch/rails-starter-template/README.md

 Opiniated Rails setup with the latest Rails, using PostgreSQL, TailwindCSS, Stimulus, Hotwire and RSpec.

-Using jsbundling-rails for javacript, and TailwindCSS through PostCSS with cssbundling-rails.
-For easy loading of all stimulus controllers we use esbuild-rails.
+Using jsbundling-rails for Javascript, and TailwindCSS through PostCSS with cssbundling-rails.
+For easy loading of all Stimulus controllers we use esbuild-rails.

 You need the following installed: